Harsh7-dev/text-to-image/README.md

 ## Troubleshooting

 - **Port already in use**: The service runs on port 8000 by default.
 If you need a different port, modify the Docker run command: `docker run -p 8001:8000 text-to-video`
-- **API token errors**: Make sure your Replicate API token is valid and properly set in the `.env` file
+- **API token errors**: Make sure your Hugging Face API token is valid and properly set in the `.env` file
-- **Model access**: Ensure your Replicate account has access to the Stable Diffusion XL model
+- **Model access**: The app uses free models from Hugging Face, so no special access is required
-- **Credits**: Check that your Replicate account has sufficient credits for image generation
+- **Rate limits**: Without an API token, you're limited to a few requests per hour

 ## Project Structure